Capsular Contracture Explained

 A capsule is a medical term for the naturally occurring scar tissue which forms around a joint, muscle or foreign body.
 A foreign body describes an object which is inserted into the body which our bodies do not naturally create.
 This can be anything from knee replacements to breast implants to metal plates that treat broken bones.

 The forming of a capsule is a normal part of the healing process after a breast augmentation procedure.
 Our immune system will always form a capsule around a breast implant, and the vast majority of the time, this capsule will comfortably hold the implant in place and cause no further issues.

 Some problems can occur if this capsule tightens or contracts; this is known as capsular contracture.
 Capsular contracture can occur in one or both breasts.
 It happens to around 5% of patients with no specific identifiable cause or reason.
 It is one of the most common postoperative complications associated with breast enlargement surgery.

 While capsular contracture does not pose an immediate danger to health, it can cause discomfort or lead to frustrations of having undesired results of a breast augmentation procedure or having misshapen breasts.
 Capsular contracture can sometimes lead to an implant rupture, for which consultation and treatment should be sought as soon as possible.

-How can I identify the symptoms of capsular contracture?
+How to identify the symptoms of capsular contracture

 Symptoms of capsular contracture include a change in the shape of your breasts or stiffness around the treatment area.
 In more severe cases, capsular contracture can be very painful.
 You may experience some restricted movement or some degree of soreness when attempting to stretch or move your upper body.
 It can also be identified by a hardening of the implant or the area around the implants or identified if the breast or breasts reposition themselves on your chest.
 In some more severe cases, there may even be visible changes to the surface of the skin around the breast.